Oakland Rent Control

 Tobener Ravenscroft LLP is the leading tenant rights law firm in California and has been in business for over twenty years.
 The firm serves tenants in Oakland and focuses on wrongful evictions, intractable repair issues, landlord harassment, tenant discrimination, landlord sexual harassment, and landlord-caused injuries.

-How much can a landlord increase the rent on a rent-controlled unit?
+How much can a landlord increase the rent on a rent-controlled unit under the Oakland Rent Adjustment Program?

 With the exceptions of several rare circumstances, an owner whose property is covered by the Rent Adjustment Ordinance may only increase the rent once in a twelve-month period.

-Can the landlord increase the rent by more than the allowable amount?
+Can the landlord increase the rent by more than the allowable amount under the Oakland Rent Adjustment Program?

 Landlords can increase rent in excess of the CPI based on the following: